polytope-labs/sc-simnode/README.md

 ## Releases

-`sc-simnode` exclusively follows the official [paritytech/polkadot-sdk](https://github.com/paritytech/polkadot-sdk/releases) releases.
-Therefore new versions of this crate will be published with the same semver version of the corresponding polkadot-sdk release.
+`sc-simnode` exclusively follows the official [paritytech/polkadot-sdk](https://github.com/paritytech/polkadot-sdk/releases) stable releases.
+Therefore new versions of this crate will be published with the same semver version of the corresponding polkadot-sdk stable release.

 ## License